Table of Contents

 Currently, cocaine addiction is treated primarily through psychotherapy, specifically behavioral therapies.
 Contingency management (CM) uses a reward system that offers points, chips, or gifts when abstaining from cocaine use.
 These rewards may involve entertainment, gym memberships, restaurant vouchers, and other pleasurable activities earned by abstaining.
 Cognitive behavioral therapy (CBT) is another approach that has been effective among individuals recovering from cocaine addiction.
 CBT teaches the individual new thought and behavior patterns that support abstinence, providing new coping techniques.

 Peer support is another helpful treatment element in treating cocaine addiction.
 Group therapy is facilitated by a therapist who guides the topics of discussion and allows for members of the group to exchange stories and offer support.
 Recovery communities, such as N.A. or A.A. or non-12-step programs are also helpful, offering opportunities to make new sober friends while receiving peer support in a safe, non-judgmental setting.

 Capo By the Sea Provides Effective Cocaine Addiction Treatment

-Capo By the Sea is a luxury drug and alcohol treatment program located in beautiful coastal community of Dana Point, California.
-Capo By the Sea provides treatment to men and women from throughout the United States and international.
+Capo By the Sea is a luxury drug and alcohol treatment program located in the beautiful coastal community of Dana Point, California.
+Capo By the Sea provides treatment to men and women from throughout the United States and internationally.
 The treatment program for cocaine dependence utilizes evidence-based therapies, in addition to a wide range of holistic and recreational therapies.
-When wondering how is cocaine addiction treated, contact the compassionate professionals at Capo By the Sea at 888-529-2114
+When wondering how is cocaine addiction treated, contact the compassionate professionals at Capo By the Sea at (888) 529-2114